wp-plugins/adsense-plugin/readme.txt

 * Changed : Usability at the settings page of the plugin was improved.

 == Upgrade Notice ==

+= V1.36 =
+We fixed error when getting ad blocks from Google AdSense.
+BWS plugins section is updated.

 = V1.35 =
 We updated the plugin to use Google AdSense API.